AntonovAlexander/activecore/README.md

 The aim of the project is to provide methodology and reusable components for explicit allocation of intermediate *“microarchitectural middleware”* design level for complex hardware.
 This design level (inspired by OS, VM, and various middleware in software stacks) incorporates expert knowledge about cross-cutting internal mechanisms of custom microarchitectures, addressing:
 * rapid prototyping of various-purpose IP blocks with common microarchitectural mechanisms;
-* diversification of competence of IP design center engineers: implementation of key microarchitectural mechanisms can be charged to the core of leading engineers, while developers of final products can focus solely on application-specific functionality;
+* diversification of responsibility and competence of IP engineers: implementation of key microarchitectural mechanisms can be charged to the core of leading engineers, while developers of final products can focus solely on application-specific functionality;
 * enabling IP design centers to package complex hardware templates with selectively programmable microarchitectural mechanisms as standalone deliverables.

 ### Project structure